-This post describes how to request and edit closed captions from Kaltura, whether you are working in Moodle or in Mediaspace (https://trincoll.mediaspace.kaltura.com).
+This post describes how to request, edit and download closed captions and a transcript file from Kaltura, whether you are working in Moodle or in Mediaspace (https://trincoll.mediaspace.kaltura.com).

 Closed captions are machine generated and are typically 70 – 85% accurate, however, the results greatly depend on the clarity and enunciation of the speaker.
 Turnaround time once captions are requested is typically less than the length of the original media.
 There is also a built-in caption editor you can use for improving the accuracy of the captions.

 - If you have not already uploaded Media for captioning, upload your media to “My Media.”
 In Moodle, this is right under the Dashboard:

 - If you are using Mediaspace, click the “guest” button in the upper right corner, and login using your Trinity credentials.
 When logged in, click “+Add new” and select “Media Upload.”

 - To upload, you can use the on-screen uploader to add a new video or, if you have recorded a screencast using Kaltura Capture, you can upload directly from the tool.

 - Once your video has been uploaded and processed, you will find it in the “My Media” section in either Moodle or MediaSpace.
 Click on the “Actions” menu, then “Caption & Enrich”.

 - Select the source language for your video or audio, and then click the blue”Submit” button.
 (Kaltura will not automatically detect languages, and it will only caption in one language at a time.)